tml-tuebingen/explanations-manifold/README.md

 ## Compute tangent spaces and project vectors

-We provide the following code snippets to compute the tangent spaces of generative models and project vectors into the computed tangent spaces.
+We provide code snippets to compute the tangent spaces of generative models and project vectors into the computed tangent spaces.

 Compute the tangent space: